faustofjunqueira/node-express-typescript/README.md

 Another important thing is our `config` folder.
 It has the configuration values of the application.
 Is very flexile, because you can declare your configuration values, like the connection string of your database, constants, api integrations keys, etc. To manage this feature, we are using the **config** dependence.
 See more about it in [this](https://www.npmjs.com/package/config) link.

 By default, we apply the following middleware in the express application: `Body Parser`, `Cors` and `Helmet`.
-See about they: https://github.com/expressjs/body-parser, and https://github.com/helmetjs/helmet.
+See about they: https://github.com/expressjs/body-parser, https://github.com/expressjs/cors and https://github.com/helmetjs/helmet.
 However, if you want perform file update, you need install `multer`.
-See in `routing-controller` documentation
+See in [`routing-controller`](https://github.com/typestack/routing-controllers#inject-uploaded-file) documentation.

 ## How to start